mdparvex/OnnorokompathsalaTask/README.md

 # OnnorokompathsalaTask
-This tusk is given by onnorokom pathsala.
+This task is given by onnorokom pathsala.